-The groundwater investigations will involve the collection, interpretation and delivery of a range of new pre-competitive hydrogeological, geophysical, geospatial and remote sensing datasets to map the near-surface geology and groundwater systems in selected regions, as well as assessing any potential salinity hazards associated with resource development.
+The groundwater investigations involved the collection, interpretation and delivery of a range of new pre-competitive hydrogeological, geophysical, geospatial and remote sensing datasets to map the near-surface geology and groundwater systems in selected regions, as well as assessing any potential salinity hazards associated with resource development.

 Geoscience Australia is working with a range of stakeholders, including state and territory government agencies, local councils, pastoral leaseholders, local indigenous groups, and Land Councils to deliver the program.

 The extended and expanded program will broaden its overall focus to include the whole of Australia.
 More detail will be published as it is confirmed.